 Are there Defenses to Solicitation in Charleston?

-Entrapment is a common defense to solicitation in Charleston.
+Entrapment is a common defense to the hiring of prostitutes in Charleston.
 Many solicitation arrests result from “sting” operations that police officers wholly arrange and carry out.
 While police can orchestrate these stings, any persuasion or encouragement on the part of police to cause others to commit crimes may harm a prosecutor’s case.

 Penalties for Solicitation Offenses in Charleston